Located just 50 miles north of Denver off of interstate 25, Fort Collins is very easy to find and very difficult to leave.

 Fort Collins has earned the nickname of “Fort Fun,” not only for the shopping and entertainment, but also for the vast recreation opportunities.
 There are 40 parks within the city of Fort Collins, as well as three city golf courses, and over 23 miles of paved and unpaved walking and biking trails.
 “Fort Fun” is home to the Cache la Poudre River, certainly a hidden gem of the Rocky Mountains, Horsetooth Mountain Park and Lory State Park.
 These, and other open spaces in Fort Collins allow locals the opportunities to raft, kayak, horseback ride, rock climb, bike, hike, camp and any other activity Colorado has to offer.
 With over 300 sunny days a year, there is plenty of time to take advantage of all of the recreation opportunities Fort Collins has to offer.

 Fort Collins offers a multitude of other activities for all ages.
-While in Fort Collins, you could find educational and cultural experiences while you discover new things at the Fort Collins Museum & Discovery Science Center, visit the animals at Lee Martinez Farm, catch the Old Town Trolley ride, enjoy the Fort Collins Museum of Art or catch an early morning hot air balloon ride.
+While in Fort Collins, you could find educational and cultural experiences while you discover new things at the Fort Collins Museum of Discovery, visit the animals at Lee Martinez Farm, catch the Old Town Trolley ride, enjoy the Fort Collins Museum of Art or catch an early morning hot air balloon ride.
 Fort Collins offers a free outdoor concert series in the summer time, or catch dinner and a theater show at Midtown Arts Center.